blacktulip99/employee-management-system/README.md

 Delete an employee by ID.

 Installation

-Clone the repository:
+//Clone the repository:

-bash

 git clone https://github.com/username/employee-management-system.git

-Navigate to the project directory:
+//Navigate to the project directory: cd employee-management-system

-bash

-cd employee-management-system
-Build and run the application using Gradle:
+77Build and run the application using Gradle:

-bash

 ./gradlew bootRun

 The application will be running at http://localhost:8080.

 License